 Remember a while back I wrote about ROIC, or Return on Invested Capital.
 It was a bit wonky, so I would understand if you skipped that one.
 The simple premise of that article is that ROIC is important – it tells us what the return is for every dollar invested into the business (not just equity).

 When private equity and Wall Street types invest into a business, they are also considering ROIC.
 The metric they most often look at is IRR, or internal rate of return.
 Leaving the math aside for a moment, IRR simply takes a return metric like ROIC and annualizes it.
 In other words, it tells us what our expected return is each year for a given investment.

-Most private equity groups are target an IRR of 40% or greater.
+Most private equity groups are target a levered IRR of 40% or greater.
 Put another way, a successful private equity investment is one that doubles in value every 2 years.
 Not every private equity investment is successful, but even after taking into account the losers, many private equity funds aim to triple the value of their portfolio over 5 years, achieving a 25% annualized return.
 Some do even better than that.

 What does ROIC have to do with Real Estate?